wilsonmar/wilsonmar.github.io/_posts/2025-07-03-python-earsketch.md

 {% include _toc.html %}
 <i>{{ page.excerpt }}</i>

+There are several editions of "Scratch" code editors.

+## EarSketch
 EarSketch is a free online programming environment created to use music composing and remixing for teaching coding in Python and JavaScript.
 It was developed from US National Science Foundation funding and tech giants